GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Case study: adaptive SM circuits

-\subsubsection{Decoding Hypergraph Compilation}
+\subsubsection{Decoding hypergraph compilation}

-Adaptive SM circuits challenge the assumption that decoding hypergraphs can always be compiled ahead of time.
-Since the set of active checks is stochastically determined each cycle, the number of potential hypergraphs scales exponentially with the code distance.
-This renders ahead-of-time compilation impractical, since the memory overhead required to store pre-compiled hypergraphs would be prohibitive for all but the smallest code distances.
+Adaptive SM circuits are difficult to simulate since decoding hypergraphs cannot be compiled before circuit simulation and decoding.
+Each cycle, the set of active checks is chosen stochastically, so the number of potential hypergraphs grows exponentially with distance, making the memory cost of precompilation prohibitive for all but the smallest distances.
+We overcome this with GreenPeas: the hypergraph is compiled just-in-time, after circuit simulation and before decoding, retaining only the realised execution path in memory.

-Therefore, to decode adaptive SM circuits with circuit-level precision, we must compile the decoding hypergraph on a per-shot basis.
-Given this requirement, the authors of \cite{berthusen_adaptive_2025} opted to use a simpler phenomenological decoder, as the compilation latency of contemporary tools was too high.
-GreenPeas unblocks the use of more accurate circuit-level decoders by delivering millisecond-scale compilation latency.

-\subsubsection{Inner Code Decoding}
+\subsubsection{Inner code decoding}

-Following the technique described in Section VI.A of \cite{berthusen_adaptive_2025}, we decode the inner Iceberg code blocks prior to the outer code according to a heuristic recipe.
+Following Section VI.A of~\cite{berthusen_adaptive_2025}, we decode the inner Iceberg code blocks prior to the outer code according to a heuristic recipe.
 Specifically, for every detected X (Z) error, we apply a corresponding X (Z) Pauli correction to the shared qubit of the X (Z) logical operator.
 However, to maintain high logical fidelity, the final decoding of the concatenated structure must integrate syndromes from both the inner and outer checks.

 These heuristic Pauli corrections are applied each cycle based on the absolute outcomes of the current inner-check layer.
-On the other hand, the execution of the outer checks is triggered by the difference syndrome---the XOR sum of the current and previous inner-check layers.
+The execution of the outer checks on the other hand is triggered by the difference syndrome: the XOR sum of the current and previous inner-check layers.
 This hybrid approach is consistent with the prior art, but employing difference syndromes to drive both correction and triggering logic may offer a more cohesive strategy.
 We defer a formal investigation of such a unified approach to future work.

-\subsubsection{Refresh Rate}
+\subsubsection{Refresh rate}